lakshyamutneja/lakshyamutneja/README.md

 <img align='right' src="https://media.giphy.com/media/26AHQZIPyUFmJlela/giphy.gif" width="230">

-I am a final year student at VIT, Vellore pursuing my Bachelors in Information Technology.<br>
+I am a final year student at VIT, Vellore pursuing my Bachelors in Information Technology and a self-motivated student with the ability to create new ideas to<br>
+foster the goals of a company.
+Curiosity is what drives my interest in technology.
+Currently making data driven decisions for small and large businesses.<br>
 And also an optimisitic, curious and well-focused developer. :sparkles: <br>
-I am been Cloud and Devops Enthusiast.
-Infrastructure as a Code is new normal these days:cloud: <br>
+I am been Cloud and Devops Enthusiast.:cloud: <br>

 Besides coding, I like Cooking :Cooking: and sleeping :sleeping:

-- :technologist: Code: Python, Springboot, Google Analytics.
+- :technologist: Code: Python, Springboot, Google Analytics, Big Data, Hadoop.
 - :cloud: Technologies: Cloud and Devops (AWS, Docker, Kubernetes, CircleCi )